Giskard-AI/giskard-hub/script-docs/start/comparison.rst

 .. tip::
    **🚀 Convinced by our features?**

-   Experience the full power of enterprise-grade AI testing by requesting a **free trial**.
+   Experience the full power of enterprise-grade AI testing by requesting a **trial**.
 Get access to advanced security detection, team collaboration, continuous red teaming, and more.

-   `Request your free enterprise trial today </start/enterprise-trial.html>`_ and see the difference for yourself!
+   `Request your enterprise trial today </start/enterprise-trial.html>`_ and see the difference for yourself!

 When to use Giskard Open Source